 Salt is an effective preservative on it's own, but sometimes additional preservatives are be necessary.
-Some preservatives work like salt to change the water activity, but others work by altering the chemical reactions that would normally result in spoiled foods and rancid fats.
+Some of them work like salt to change the water activity, but others work by altering the chemical reactions that would normally result in spoiled foods and rancid fats.
 Sodium-containing preservatives include:

 - disodium ethylenediaminetetraacetic acid